-Southern & East Africa – luxury and cultural safaris
+Southern & East Africa – luxury safaris, cultural safaris, primate safaris

 BA in Speech Language Hearing Sciences and BA in Psychology, University of Minnesota – Twin Cities

 I began working at Travel Beyond when I was 16 years old as an Intern.
 I worked here throughout high school and college, before returning full time shortly after graduation.
 I also held the positions of Travel Producer and Travel Manager before becoming a Travel Consultant.
 During my time at the University of Minnesota, I also worked on research projects for the Educational Psychology department and with children with developmental disorders – another passion of mine.